ti2-group/einsum_benchmark/metadata_docs.md

 In our example smallest dimension size is 2.

 A large smallest index indicates that the individual tensors may also be large.
 Many problems have the same size for all dimensions.
 This becomes apparent when looking at the largest dimension size as well.
+Moreover, some instances have dimensions with size 1 which may be interesting for optimizations.

 #### `largest_dimension_size`